-The ethos of BCP research is one of embracing multidisciplinarity and we divide our research into the four themes of Photophysics (David Birch, Olaf Rolinski and Yu Chen), Ultrafast Chemical Physics (Neil Hunt), and Molecular Theory and Simulations (Maxim Fedorov) and Marine Optics and Remote Sensing Lab (Alex Cunningham and Dave McKee), with relevance to the Physics & Life Sciences, Photonics and Condensed Matter and Materials Physics themes within SUPA.
+The ethos of BCP research is one of embracing multidisciplinarity and we divide our research into the themes of Photophysics (David Birch, Yu Chen, Sebastian van de Linde and Olaf Rolinski), Ultrafast Chemical Physics (Neil Hunt), Molecular Theory and Simulations (Maxim Fedorov), Marine Optics and Remote Sensing Lab (Dave McKee), and Nanobiophotonics, a new theme being set up by Brian Patton.
+All have relevance to the Physics & Life Sciences, Photonics and Condensed Matter and Materials Physics themes within SUPA.

 Currently, the BCP group has about seven postdocs and fifteen PhD students.
 Members of the group currently hold £8.5M in grants as primary investigator and we occupy several suites of newly-refurbished laboratory space within the John Anderson Building.